stiesssh/ma-fakesolomon/README.md

 # fakesolomon

 This is a fake of the monitoring and issue creation part of the [Solomon Tool](https://github.com/ccims/solomon).
-It receives alert from Prometheus, creates a faked issue and forwards the alert *and* the issue id to the [Thesis' backend](https://github.com/stiesssh/de.unistuttgart.ma.backend).
+It receives alert from Prometheus, creates a faked issue and forwards the alert *and* the issue id to the [Thesis' backend](https://github.com/stiesssh/ma-backend).

 It exists because at the time of the thesis' implementation the Solomon Tool did not yet support the forwarding.
 (And 'you just gotta add a few lines of code' is a lot of work when you don't know anything about the tools implementation.)

+## HTTP API Endpoints

+* `/` : GET greetings
+* `/api/v2/alerts` : prometheus alert manager should POST their alerts here

 ## Spring Properties